redswallow/open-source-from-big-companies/README.md

 [kubernetes](https://github.com/GoogleCloudPlatform/kubernetes) - Kubernetes is an open source system for managing containerized applications across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.

+[guava](https://github.com/google/guava) - The Guava project contains several of Google's core libraries that we rely on in our Java-based projects: collections, caching, primitives support, concurrency libraries, common annotations, string processing, I/O, and so forth.

 ##Facebook

 [react](https://github.com/facebook/react) - A declarative, efficient, and flexible JavaScript library for building user interfaces